Thomashighbaugh/firefox/README.md

 ### Development

-If you want to install this theme after modifying the source code, I have provided a section at the bottom of the `install.sh` script you can use to do exactly that.
-To utilize this section, you have to comment out everything above this bottom section, then uncomment the section itself before running the script otherwise you'll just install my variant.
+In order to install a variant of this theme which you have crafted locally, you can either manually copy the files to a chrome directory within your browser's profile or you may set up your own repository, then use modify the `install.sh` script to download from that repository's url.
+I would have included the option in a commented out section of the script, but was frustrated in my attempt by the nature of globbing and variable assignment, which if you understand how to do this, I welcome any forks.

 ## Post Installation